 Naming and Describing your Lesson Plan

-Your lesson plan can be any topic you like, as long as it relates to the history of Maine in a way that contextualizes or commemorates the Bicentennial.
+Your lesson plan can be any topic you like, as long as it relates to the history of Maine.
 Is there an interesting historic site in your town that could be the focus of your lesson plan, to share with educators and learners throughout the state?
 Do you regularly teach a unit about a particular event from Maine or town/county history in your classroom?
 Have you been doing research about material culture in Maine?
 What unique perspective does living in Maine bring to cultural traditions, or national or international history?
-If you need any additional help or inspiration for the subject of your Bicentennial lesson plan, check out some of our current lesson plans, or feel free to email us at email@example.com.
+If you need any additional help or inspiration, check out some of our current lesson plans, or feel free to email us at email@example.com.